In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Here are certain rules we need to follow while naming variables in Java:

-- As variable names are case-sensitive, myVariable and myvariable are considered two different variables.
+- Variable names are case-sensitive, so myVariable and myvariable are considered two different variables.

 There are also certain naming conventions in Java to name variables.
 These conventions aren't strict rules, but they make your code more readable:

-- We should always use descriptive variable names that reflect the purpose of a variable.
+- Use descriptive variable names that reflect the purpose of a variable.

-- camelCase is commonly used for naming a variable, which is simply a format where the first word is the small case, and the following word is capitalized.
+- camelCase is commonly used for naming a variable, where the first word is lowercase and the following words are capitalized.
 For example, primeNumber.

 Here's a table that shows a few legal and illegal variable names in Java: